treyhunner/treyhunner.github.com/source/_posts/2015-05-08-the-cabo-card-game.markdown

    The card that initiated the matching goes on top of the discard pile after matching (this only matters when the one-eyed king is matched).

+   Sometimes memories fail.
+If you mess up while matching, you must take a penalty card for each mistake.
+You cannot look at the penalty card.

 3. Discard the drawn card (just put it on top of the discard pile)

    This is a common move when drawing a king as they are worth 13 points and have no special powers.